zielu/GitToolBox/README.md

 Plugin for family of Jetbrains IDEs that expands build-in `Git Integration`.

 ## Features
-For list of features see [description](./GitToolBox/description.html)
+For list of features see [the manual](https://github.com/zielu/GitToolBox/wiki/Manual)

 ## Change notes
 For list of change notes see [changenotes](./GitToolBox/change-notes.html)